randomPoison/randomPoison.github.io/_drafts/returning-self.md

     .unwrap();
 ```

-At some point later, you realize that you want to only pass `--baz` flag conditionally, so you make the obvious changes to your code:
+At some point later, you realize that you want to only pass the `--baz` flag conditionally, so you make the obvious changes to your code:

 ```rust
 let command = Command::new("foo")